 When to Have Patient Education Healthcare Translation Done

-As we explored in our last post, an ounce of prevention is worth a pound of cure.
+As we explored in our last post about the paint points in the translation cycle, an ounce of prevention is worth a pound of cure.
 The same can be said for providing patient education healthcare translation.
 The Department of Health and Human Services’ Office of Civil Rights points out that language assistance “should be provided at a time and place that avoid the effective denial of the service, benefit or right at issue or the imposition of an undue burden on, or delay in, important rights, benefits or services” (75).
 This means being prepared with translated materials rather than seeking them out in response to a crisis.
 Get ahead of any issues that may arise from not having these materials available to give patients and customers and have translations done sooner rather than later.
+If you are a healthcare marketing agency, you want to be proactive with your clients and design with that in mind as well and suggest it to your clients to do international pharmaceutical marketing translation.

 How to Provide Relevant Patient Education Healthcare Translation